Prag8855/aab/content/contact.md

 ### Donate

 This website is my full time job.
-If my work helped you, [donate a few euros](/donate "Donate to All About Berlin") to support me.
+If this website helped you, [donate a few euros](/donate "Donate to All About Berlin") to support my work.

 {% include "_blocks/tipJar.html"%}